anthol42/backtestPro/README.md

 Do not forget to add tests for your code and to run all the tests before submitting a pull request.

+As contributors and maintainers to this project, you are expected to abide by pandas' code of conduct.
+More information can be found at: [Contributor Code of Conduct](CODE_OF_CONDUCT.md)

 ## RoadMap
 - [X] Backtest Engine
   - [X] Modules (Implementation)